 Vasant Panchami, also spelled Basant Panchami, is a major festival that’s celebrated across India to mark the beginning of Spring.
-It also makes the beginning of any and all preparations for Hoki, also known as Holika.
-Celebrated on the 29th of January 2020, it takes place 40 days after Basant Panchami.
+It also makes the beginning of any and all preparations for Holi, also known as Holika.
+This year, Basant Panchami will be celebrated on the 16th January 2021.
 The Vasant Utsava on Panchami is generally celebrated on the 40th day before spring as most season’s transition to the next season in 40 days.
 The season generally comes to full bloom after that.

 Basant Panchami is a festival marking the beginning of spring in India and is celebrated by the entire country.
 The festival is on the fifth day of Magha, a Hindu month, according to the calendar of the Hindus.
 This is said to be a very auspicious day as believers worship the Goddess Saraswati, the Goddess of learning and Wisdom.
 Usually, devotees celebrate by fasting on the festival day.
 Basant Panchami symbolizes the beginning of spring because the sun's warmth is at its peak on the festival day.
 People celebrating the festival wear yellow on the day.
-Basant Panchami 2020 will be celebrated on Wednesday, the 29th of January, 2020.
+Basant Panchami 2021 will be celebrated on Wednesday, 16th January, 2021.

 History of the Festival